Original Date: May 15, 2000

 - The child is placed with a relative and after a discussion about adoption and other permanency options with the relatives; another permanency option with the relative is in the best interest of the child.

-- The court or CA has determined that:
+- The court or DCYF has determined that:

 - A birth parent is considering relinquishment within a reasonable time to free the child for adoption.